 Braunstone Park was originally part of Leicester Forest, in a wood called Barnho, which was first recorded as early as 1250 AD.

-The Winstanleys came to Braunstone in 1650 and Clement Winstanley built Braunstone Hall in 1775, with the walled garden used to grow fruit and vegetables for the family.
-Both sit in the middle of the park.
+The Winstanleys came to Braunstone in 1650 and Clement Winstanley built Braunstone Hall in 1775, with the walled garden used to grow fruit and vegetables for the family and both sit in the middle of the park.

 It was opened as a public park in the early 1930's and the hall was used as a school from 1932 until its closure in 1996.